PDAL/PDAL/doc/stages/writer_opts.rst

 where
-    An :ref:`expression <PDAL expression>` that limits points passed to a filter.
+    An :ref:`expression <PDAL expression>` that limits points passed to a writer.
     Points that don't pass the
     expression skip the stage but are available to subsequent stages in a pipeline.
     [Default: no filtering]